-The state capitol of California, Sacramento, plays a key role in politics and decision-making for the state, but there’s a different side to the city as well.
-The Old Town District gives a fascinating look into what has shaped the area and offers a fun day about the town for shopaholics and history buffs alike.
+The state capital of California, Sacramento, plays a key role in politics and decision-making for the state, but there’s a different side to the city as well.
+The Old Town District gives a fascinating look into what has shaped the area and offers a fun day about the town that shopaholics and history buffs will enjoy.

 With the promise of a Mexican land grant, John Sutter arrived in 1839 on the Sacramento River’s shore and established Sutter’s Fort.
 The settlement grew and attracted other businesspersons looking for opportunities, creating a commercial center, but the Gold Rush of 1848 really established the City of Sacramento.

 The waterfront location was prime for commerce but was wiped out by flooding in 1852.
 Within a few years, and at the massive expense, thousands of cubic yards of earth were brought in on wagons, and the street level began to rise.
 The original street level can still be seen throughout Old Sacramento under the boardwalks and in basements.

 Today, with 53 historic buildings, Old Sacramento has more buildings of historic value in its 28 acres than most areas of in the west and is registered as a National and California Historic Landmark.

 Things To Do in Old Town Sacramento